dylankb/what-i-know-js/README.md

 Nested functions (within an object) lose context, which is a problem.

-Even though `foo` executes within the `obj` context, the call to `bar()` on line 9 does not provide an explicit context, which means that JavaScript binds the global object to the function.
-Function invocations do not...
-As a result, `this` on line 6 is the global object, not `obj`, thus `a` and `b` are undefined.
+Functions execute with their explicit context.
+The `foo` method is called on `obj`, which explicitly provides context for the `foo` method.
+However, the call to `bar()` on line 9 has no such explicit context - it's just a function declaration call `bar()`.
+Since how a function is invoked determines the context, and not where it is defined, the JS (compiler\engine?) sees that there's no explicit context for this call and therefore binds it to the default context - global object.
+As a result, `this` on line 6 is the global object, not `obj`, thus `a` and `b` are undefined within the `bar` function body.

 **Side note: Nested functions outside an object**

-Closure allow methods constructed with nested function to not experience this problem.
+The concept of closure in JavaScript makes it so nested function can avoid this problem.
+Obviously `a` and `b` will still be `undefined`, nested functions retain access to to variables defined in outer scopes so `c` and `d` will be available to any inner functions nested in `foo`.

 ```js
 var obj = {